datawire/bakerstreet-docker-example/README.md

 # Baker Street Docker Example #

-A pure example of running Docker and Baker Street together without a scheduling or orchestration framework such as Kubernetes, Swarm, Flynn or any other higher-level container management framework.
+A pure example of running Docker and Baker Street together without a scheduling or orchestration framework such as Kubernetes, Swarm, Flynn, or another higher-level container management framework.

 ## Requirements ##